1. Writing a Multi Layer Feedforward Neural Network from Scratch

 raise ValueError(f"'{op_layer.name}' expects input of {op_layer.neurons} while {Y.shape[-1]} is given.")

-This method takes training input and label, and if is all good then we can walk proudly to train method.
-We are checking if model is compiled.
-Well model compilation is done by another method and will present here.
+This method takes training input and labels, and if it is all good then we can walk proudly to the train method.
+We are checking if the model is compiled.
+Well model compilation is done by another method and will be presented here.
 Then there are other cases of error.
 Please see the statement inside ValueError

 for explanation.